6808/6808.github.io/labs/lab2.md

 longer display the readings if the anthill is powered off, and should automatically reconnect to the anthill once it is powered on again.**

-You will return the device at the checkoff.

 </div>
 </div>